 Yes, absolutely!
 I made 2 pumpkin pies, keeping one to eat right away and the other to have for later.

-To freeze a pumpkin pie it should be fully baked and completely cooled and set.
+To freeze this perfect pumpkin pie it should be fully baked and completely cooled and set.
 Wrap it several times in plastic wrap and then, for good measure, add a layer of aluminum foil.
 I like to write what it is on the foil with the date it was made.

 Frozen homemade pumpkin pies will be good for up to a month in the freezer.

 It is best to defrost the pumpkin pie the day before you're ready to serve it by removing the plastic wrap and aluminum foil and placing it in the refrigerator for 10-12 hours.

 How to Create a Cream Cheese Frosting Design